kerodkibatu/JEPA-GFM/README.md

 Validates modality fusion, resolution handling, and embedding quality.

-## 🎯 Use Case: Hurricane Risk for Children
+## 🎯 Demo Use Case: Hurricane Risk for Children

-JEPA-GFM was tested in a simulated scenario involving hurricane risk in **Saint Kitts and Nevis**:
+JEPA-GFM can be tested in a simulated scenario involving hurricane risk in **Saint Kitts and Nevis**:

 1. **Input Layers**:
    - ECMWF hurricane forecast tracks (raster)